 Our catchment and Deep Creek Dam

 The Deua River rises within Deua National Park in thickly forested ranges south of Braidwood.
-It flows generally south, west, north, northeast, south southeast and east, making almost a complete circuit, and is joined by 14 minor tributaries before becoming the Moruya River near Kiora.
-With an approximate catchment area of 1,553 square kilometres*, the river descends 634 metres over its 139-kilometres course.
+It flows generally southeast and is joined by 14 minor tributaries before becoming the Moruya River near Kiora.
+With a catchment area of over 1,500 square kilometres, the river descends more than 600 metres on a 139-kilometres course.
 The lower reaches of the river are called the Moruya River, while the freshwater reaches are called the Deua River.
 Water from the Deua River is pumped into our off-river reservoir Deep Creek Dam.

 Deep Creek Dam

-Deep Creek Dam has a catchment area of 320 hectares and a capacity of 4900 million litres.
+The dam has a catchment of 320 hectares and a capacity of 4900 million litres.
 It has a surface area of 54 hectares and a maximum depth of 27 metres.
 A spillway operates when the dam is near full and heavy rain occurs.
-The water in this ‘off-river’ storage facility is pumped from the Deua and Buckenboura Rivers.
+The water in this storage facility is sourced from the Deua River.

 - The dam was built in 1983.
 In 2009/2010 five SolarBee™ aerators were installed in the dam to reduce algal bloom, improve overall water quality and reduce aeration costs.
 Replacing the aerators previously used in the dam with five SolarBees resulted in a 68% savings in Council’s annual electricity cost.